Devissage and Localization for the Grothendieck Spectrum of Varieties: Introduction

 Whether this new perspective leads to a new theory of motives or not is unclear; however, the striking behavioral similarities between varieties and abelian categories was too beautiful to leave unexplored.

 \textbf{Acknowledgements.} The authors would like to thank Pierre Deligne, Andr\'{e} Joyal, Andrew Blumberg, and Charles Weibel for interesting conversations related to this work.
 They also thank Daniel Grayson and Karl Schwede for their patience with our annoying technical questions.
+Lastly, the authors would like to thank the anonymous referee whose comments greatly improved the readability of this paper.

-Campbell is supported by Vanderbilt University.
-Zakharevich is supported by Cornell University and NSF DMS-1654522.
+During the writing of this work, Campbell was supported by Vanderbilt University, Duke University, and is now employed at the Center for Communications Research, La Jolla.
+Zakharevich is supported by Cornell University, NSF DMS-1654522 and NSF CAREER-1846767.